NickolasBoyer/willwillems/posts/learn-to-manage-large-vue js-components.md

 One of the first options I tried.
 Name the folder `LargeComponent` and put the original component in it.
 You can do two things here.

-First you can name the component `index.vue` which probably works in your build system and has the great benefit of not changing your import statements.
+First you can name the component `index.vue`/`component.vue` which probably works in your build system and has the great benefit of not changing your import statements.
 This is really really handy but a very hacky and not the most stable solution. **Note: this does not work if you are specifying the file extension in your imports like** `**LargeComponent.vue**`

 ```
 components